stassius/StableHoudini/README.md

 ### Features:
 1. Automatic1111 in Houdini
-2. All main A1111 features, including TI, Loras, Hypernetworks, face restoration, tiling, hires fix
+2. All main A1111 features, including TI, Loras, Hypernetworks, face restoration, tiling, hires fix.
+Use any checkpoint or LoRA from civitai.com.
+SD XL included.
 4. ControlNet 1.1, whole set of preprocessors and models
 5. Animateable Image2Image alternative test
 6. Upscale